Kropyvnytskyi: Early 20th century: famine and pogroms

 Elizabethgrad was ravaged by famine in 1901 and its residents suffered more due to poor government response.

 The region is extremely fertile.
 However, a drought in 1892 and poor farming methods which never allowed the soil to recover, prompted a large famine that plagued the region.
 According to a 1901 New York Times article, the Ministry of the Interior denied the persistence of famine in the region and blocked non-State charities from bringing aid to the area.
 The reporter wrote, "The existence of famine was inconvenient at a time when negotiations were pending for foreign loans."
 The governor of the Kherson region, Prince Oblonsky, refused to acknowledge this famine.
 One non-resident and non-State worker entered Elizabethgrad and provided The New York Times with an eyewitness account.
 He observed: general and acute destitution; deaths from starvation; widespread typhus (shows poverty), and little to no work to be found in the region.

 Elizabethgrad was located in the Pale of Settlement and, during the 19th century, had a substantial Jewish population.

 Elizabethgrad was subjected to several violent pogroms in the late 19th and early 20th century.
 In 1905 another riot flared, with Christians killing Jews and plundering the Jewish quarter.
-A contemporary account was reported in The New York Times on December 13, 1905.
+A contemporary account was reported in The New York Times on 13 December 1905.

-Russian revolution and civil war

-During the Russian Civil War, the city witnessed intense fighting.
+Ukrainian War of Independence and Ukrainian–Soviet War

+During the Ukrainian revolution, the government in the city changed several times.
+The City Council recognized the authority of the Central Rada on 19 December 1917. in January-February 1918, street battles took place here between supporters of the Ukrainian People's Republic on one side and the Bolsheviks and their allies - anarchists led by Maria Nikiforova, on the other.

 On 7 May 1919, paramilitary leader, and former divisional general in the Red Army, Nykyfor Hryhoriv, launched an anti-Bolshevik uprising.
 On 8 May 1919, he issued a proclamation "To the Ukrainian People" (До Українського народу), in which he called upon the Ukrainian people to rise against the "Communist imposters", singling out the "Jewish commissars" and the Cheka.
 In only a few weeks, Hryhoriv's troops perpetrated 148 pogroms, the deadliest of which resulted in the massacre of upwards of 1,000 Jewish people in Yelisavetgrad, from 15 to 17 May 1919.
 In total, about 3,000 Jews died in the city.

 The Soviet Red Army eventually reconquered the city in 1920.